The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 Finally, in 1630, Pilgrim John Winthrop, the first governor of Massachusetts, wrote, “For we must consider that we shall be as a City upon a hill.
 The eyes of all people are upon us.”

 On the eve of his first election in 1980, Ronald Reagan declared: “Let us resolve tonight that young Americans will always see those Potomac lights; that they will always find there a city of hope in a country that is free.
 And let us resolve they will say of our day and our generation that we did keep faith with our God, that we did act ‘worthy of ourselves’; that we did protect and pass on lovingly that shining city on a hill.”

-He concluded his last national address in 1992, saying: “My fondest hope for each one of you — and especially for the young people here — is that you will love your country, not for her power or wealth, but for her selflessness and her idealism.
+Reagan concluded his last national address at the 1992 Republican National Convention saying, “My fondest hope for each one of you — and especially for the young people here — is that you will love your country, not for her power or wealth, but for her selflessness and her idealism.
 May each of you have the heart to conceive, the understanding to direct, and the hand to execute works that will make the world a little better for your having been here.
 May all of you as Americans never forget your heroic origins, never fail to seek divine guidance, and never lose your natural, God-given optimism.
 And finally, my fellow Americans, may every dawn be a great new beginning for America and every evening bring us closer to that shining city upon a hill.”

 For indeed they are!

 Patriot brothers and sisters, let us declare of the fight for Liberty, as did George Washington: “Our cause is noble; it is the cause of mankind!”

 Semper Vigilans Fortis Paratus et Fidelis Pro Deo et Libertate — 1776